mu-ts/logger/README.md

 Example: `X.duration.doASync: 0.366ms`

 But wait, that's not JSON!
-Yea, erring on the side of using out of the box behavior instead of build this out.
+Yea, erring on the side of using out of the box behavior instead of building this out.
 It's easy to create memory leaks with this kind of behavior.
 When I do it, I want to take the time to do it right.

 ## Levels